pedromdev/zf-apigility-elasticsearch/README.md

-# zf-apigility-elasticsearch
-Apigility Elasticsearch Module
+# Elasticsearch module for Apigility